-WHEREA S: First Nation has determined that it wishes to receive an offer from Canadang a Canada-First Nation Education Jurisdiction Agreement.
-The Cour ncil of the First Nation (the "First Nation") resolves as follows: and instr [name] is appointed as the First Nation's negotiator and has the mandate ructions to negotiate and finalize: a) a draft Canada-First Nation Education Jurisdiction Agreement for review by Chief and Council and a determination regarding whether the agreement is ready to be submitted for approval through a ratification vote; and b) a draft Canada-First Nation Education Jurisdiction Funding Agreement for consideration and approval by Chief and Council.
+WHEREAS: The respecting a Ca First Nation has determined that it wishes to receive an offer from Canada nada-First Nation Education Jurisdiction Agreement.
+The Council of t he First Nation (the "First Nation") resolves as follows: [name] is appointed as the First Nation's jurisdiction lead and has the mandate and ir structions to negotiate and finalize: Counc t Canada-First Nation Education Jurisdiction Agreement for review by Chief and il and a determination regarding whether the agreement is ready to be tted for approval through a ratification vote; and h) a draf t Canada-First Nation Education Jurisdiction Funding Agreement for consideration and approval by Chief and Council.